UK/Kenya

 Hay-on-Wye, Wales

-This edition will include the participation of a Kenyan historian and digital humanities scholar, Chao Tayiana Maina, and award-winning Kenyan poet Ngartia Kimathi.
+This edition includes the participation of a Kenyan historian and digital humanities scholar, Chao Tayiana Maina, and award-winning Kenyan poet Ngartia Kimathi.

 Cup of coffee and chocolate